pramodsvidyarthi/react-lib-links/README.md

 https://github.com/transitive-bullshit/create-react-library - A cli for easily creating and publishing modern react libraries.

 https://github.com/bourdakos1/react-magic-dropzone - A lib for dragging and dropping files for uploading.

+https://github.com/andreypopp/react-textarea-autosize - A textarea component for React which grows with content.